Dictionary of Revolutionary Marxism

 “Capitalism does live by crises and booms, just as a human being lives by inhaling and exhaling.
 First there is a boom in industry, then a stoppage, next a crisis, followed by a stoppage in the crisis, then an improvement, another boom, another stoppage, and so on....
 So long as capitalism is not overthrown by proletarian revolution, it will continue to live in cycles, swinging up and down.” —Leon Trotsky, “The world economic crisis and the new tasks of the Communist International,” from The First Five Years of the Communist International, Volume I (London: New Park, 1973), p.
 252.

-This seems to imply that the recovery and regeneration is as automatic and guaranteed as is the advent of another crisis.
-However, the expansion of capital to new markets is something that obviously cannot continue indefinitely since the world is finite.
+These sorts of statements seem to imply that the capitalist economic recovery and regeneration is somehow as automatic and guaranteed as is the advent of another crisis.
+However, look again at just how Marx and Engels said that overproduction crises are resolved: The expansion of capitalism to new markets is something that obviously cannot continue indefinitely since the world is finite.
 And indeed there are very few (and only very tiny) places left in the world where capitalism has not already penetrated and come to dominate the economy.
-Thus the only method left to resolve overproduction crises these days is through the destruction of capital.
-However, there too there are getting to be greater and greater difficulties.
+Thus the only method left to resolve overproduction crises these days is through the destruction of productive capital.
+However, here too there are getting to be greater and greater difficulties.

 Thus it now appears that the crisis phase of a major overproduction crisis in the capitalist-imperialist era is no longer self-correcting.
 Moreover, if a new world war happened today it would almost certainly involve nuclear weapons on a huge scale and would most likely wipe out humanity along with capitalism and its long series of economic crises.
-The coming new depression will last indefinitely, will not automatically resolve itself, and will only end when one of two things happens: either humanity gets rid of capitalism, or capitalism gets rid of humanity.
+The coming new depression will last indefinitely (though with secondary ups and downs), will not automatically resolve itself, and will only end when one of two things happens: either humanity gets rid of capitalism, or capitalism gets rid of humanity.

 OVERPRODUCTION CRISES — Causes Of